nanyahill/cs-fundamentals-guide/README.md

 # coding-interview-resources
-Resources to help me prepare for coding interviews.
+Resources to help prepare for coding interviews.

-## This repository is still under construction
+### This repository is still under construction